Student Spotlight: Luzelena Escamilla

 “They were so helpful on what to expect.
 Omar said to be open-minded and listen to everything,” she said.
 “I believe education is so important, and my ultimate goal in life is to make sure education is accessible for everyone.
 Because of this passion, I wanted to make sure students knew about all the opportunities that College of DuPage offers, and I wanted the Board to hear everything positive that our students did.”

-Being Student Trustee provided Escamilla with invaluable experience, as did her overall experience at College of DuPage.
+Being Student Trustee provided Escamilla with invaluable experience, as did College of DuPage.

 “I loved the feel of the College and working with students,” she said.
 “When I transferred, I was prepared to take on anything.”